Clarison/Clarison/README.md

 - 👋 Hi, I’m @Clarison
 - 👀 I’m interested in making things better..
-- 🌱 I’m currently learning Data analytics engineering at Northeastern university.
+- 🌱 Data Analyst 📊
 - 💞️ I’m looking to collaborate on data mining and machine learing projects
 - 📫 How to reach me clarisondsilva23@gmail.com